spsforks/SCons-scons-wiki/DownloadUnpack.md

 ![process diagram](DownloadUnpack/process.png)

-The picture shows the build process of a shared library, so the latest version of a library should be read from the project webpage, the download URL should be pushed to the builder, that gets the file, this file is pushed to a builder, which extracts the file and pushs the file content, which is needed by the shared library builder, to SCons [SharedLibrary](SharedLibrary) call, which is build finally the library.
+The picture shows the build process of a shared library, so the latest version of a library should be read from the project webpage, the download URL should be pushed to the builder that gets the file, this file is pushed to a builder, which extracts the file and pushes the file content, which is needed by the shared library builder, to SCons `SharedLibrary()` call, which finally builds the library.
 The update process is worked in an equal way, because only the URL changes.

 ## Download Builder